123456789_123456789_123456789_123456789_123456789_

 In order to add a uniqueness database constraint on your database, use the add_index statement in a migration and include the unique: true option.

 Should you wish to create a database constraint to prevent possible violations of a uniqueness validation using the :scope option, you must create a unique index on both columns in your database.
-See the MySQL manual for more details about multiple column indexes or the PostgreSQL manual for examples of unique constraints that refer to a group of columns.
+See the MySQL manual and the MariaDB manual for more details about multiple column indexes, or the PostgreSQL manual for examples of unique constraints that refer to a group of columns.

 There is also a :case_sensitive option that you can use to define whether the uniqueness constraint will be case sensitive, case insensitive, or if it should respect the default database collation.
 This option defaults to respecting the default database collation.